-- Emu Point plaza and public realm to existing cafe and public toilets including the retention of existing shade trees - 2.
-Connection to dual use path and adjacent car parks - 3.
-New all-accessible access to beach - New streetscape with on street parking bays (x 15) New trees and grass - 5.
+- Emu Point plaza and public realm to existing cafe and public toilets including the retention of existing shade trees. - Connection to 3-metre dual use path and adjacent car parks - 3.
+New all-accessible access to beach - 4.
+New streetscape with modified on road car parking and pathway to create a protected playground environment and more useable open space.
+New trees and grass. - 5.
 Pedestrian access and connection to dual use path

-- Open turf space including updated amenities.
-(Shelters, BBQ, Seating and showers) - 7.
-Formalised vehicle turnaround, drop off and service access, with ACROD Bays.
-Flush kerb and paving - 8.
-Retention and upgrade of existing terrace walls and grass - Upgrade to existing stairs and new pedestrian access path to turf terraces. - 10.
+- 6. Open turf space including updated amenities.
+(Shelters, BBQ, Seating and Showers at beach access points) - 7.
+Formalised vehicle turnaround, drop off and service access - 8.
+Retention and upgrade of existing terrace walls and grass - 9.
+Upgrade to existing stairs and new pedestrian access path to turf terraces. - 10.
 Retention and upgrade of existing play ground - 11.
 Dual use path (3m)

 - 12. Restricted vehicle access to beach (maintenance, emergency, and accessibility vehicles) - 13.
 All-accessible beach access - 14.
-Road re-realignment and formalised parking (x 25) including the retention of existing trees - 15.
+Road re-realignment and formalised parking (x 17) including the retention of existing trees - 15.
 Pedestrian foot path - 16.
 Retention of trees, new turf and coastal planting - 17.
-ACROD parking
+Possible Fishability WA Universal Access site (subject to investigations) - 18.
+ACROD Parking (six bays total)